SimonWaldherr/DIY-Arcade-Machine/README.md

 ### 2. Connect the Hardware
 - Connect the Interstate 75 to the RGB LED Matrix using the Hub75 connector.
-- Connect the KY-023 Joystick Module (or Nunchuck) to the GPIO pins on the microcontroller.
+- Connect the Nunchuck to the microcontroller.

 ### 3. Upload the Code
 - Use Thonny (or another compatible tool) to copy the provided Python script to your microcontroller.